cgi-eoss/puppet-fstep/README.md

 ### Setup Requirements

-* This module may manage a yum repository for package installation with the parameter `fstep::repo::location`.
-This may be the URL of a hosted repo, or an on-disk path to a static repo (e.g. built with `createrepo`) in the format `file:///path/to/fsteprepo/$releasever/local/$basearch`.
+* This module may manage a yum repository for package installation with the parameter `ftep::repo::location`.
+This may be the URL of a hosted repo, or an on-disk path to a static repo (e.g. built with `createrepo`) in the format `file:///path/to/fteprepo/$releasever/local/$basearch`.
 The latter is useful for standalone `puppet apply` deployments.

 ## Usage

-The fstep module may be used to install the FS-TEP components individually by the
+The ftep module may be used to install the F-TEP components individually by the
 classes:
-* `fstep::db`
+* `ftep::db`
-* `fstep::drupal`
+* `ftep::drupal`
-* `fstep::geoserver`
+* `ftep::geoserver`
-* `fstep::monitor`
+* `ftep::monitor`
-* `fstep::proxy`
+* `ftep::proxy`
-* `fstep::resto`
+* `ftep::resto`
-* `fstep::server`
+* `ftep::server`
-* `fstep::webapp`
+* `ftep::webapp`
-* `fstep::worker`
+* `ftep::worker`
-* `fstep::wps`
+* `ftep::wps`

-Configuration parameters shared by these classes may be set via `fstep::globals`.
+Configuration parameters shared by these classes may be set via `ftep::globals`.

-Interoperability between the components is managed via hostnames, which may be resolved at runtime via DNS or manually, by overriding the `fstep::globals::hosts_override` hash.
-See the `fstep::globals` class for available parameters, and the specific component classes for how these are used, for example in `apache::vhost` resources.
+Interoperability between the components is managed via hostnames, which may be resolved at runtime via DNS or manually, by overriding the `ftep::globals::hosts_override` hash.
+See the `ftep::globals` class for available parameters, and the specific component classes for how these are used, for example in `apache::vhost` resources.

 ### Manual configuration actions

-Some components of FS-TEP are not fully instantiated by this Puppet module.
+Some components of F-TEP are not fully instantiated by this Puppet module.
-Following the automated provisioning of an FS-TEP environment, some manual steps must be carried out to ensure full functionality of some components.
+Following the automated provisioning of an F-TEP environment, some manual steps must be carried out to ensure full functionality of some components.
 These may be omitted when some functionality is not required.

 The following list describes some of these possible post-installation actions:
-* `fstep::drupal`: Drupal site initialisation &amp; content restoration
+* `ftep::drupal`: Drupal site initialisation &amp; content restoration
-* `fstep::monitor`: Creation of graylog inputs &amp; dashboards
+* `ftep::monitor`: Creation of graylog inputs &amp; dashboards
-* `fstep::monitor`: Creation of grafana dashboards
+* `ftep::monitor`: Creation of grafana dashboards
-* `fstep::worker`: Installation of downloader credentials
+* `ftep::worker`: Installation of downloader credentials
-* `fstep::wps`: Restoration &amp; publishing of default FS-TEP services
+* `ftep::wps`: Restoration &amp; publishing of default F-TEP services

 ## Limitations